williamsjoblom/williamsjoblom.github.io/resume.md

 **Other**, 1996&ndash;present

-A selection of my projects, for the most part, done at leisure can be found under [Projects](/projects/).
+A selection of my projects mostly done at leisure can be found under [Projects](/projects/).

 #### Student Association Involvement